 California's mask mandate is still in effect until June 15th.
 Even with the recent CDC announcement.
 Because of this, the following requirements remain in effect.

 While the risk of COVID-19 transmission in outdoor settings is very low.
 We still need to be safe and proceed with caution.
-Masks and face coverings are required at the Silver Moon Race at these points:
+Masks and face coverings are recommended at the Silver Moon Race at these points:

 - Parking check-in

 - Medical station

 - Coming within 6-feet of contact with anyone or groups of people

 - When a volunteer instructs